Coat of arms of Peru: Official description

 Peruvian law describes the coat of arms as follows:

-"The arms of the Peruvian Nation shall consist of a shield divided into three fields: one celestial blue to the right, with a vicuna looking inside; other white to the left, with a Cinchona officinalis placed within, and another, red, in the bottom and smaller, with a cornucopia pouring coins, signifying with these symbols the treasures of Peru in the three realms of nature.
-The coat of arms shall be surmounted by a civic crown in flat view; and accompanied on each side by a flag and a standard of national colors, further described below."

 Variants

-The Coat of arms
+The coat of arms

 The coat of arms (escudo de armas) has a palm branch on its left and a laurel one on its right, tied by a red and white ribbon, as well as a Holm oak civic crown above it.
 These represent victory and glory.
 This variant is used on the national ensign (Pabellón Nacional) or state flag.
 Its use on its own is infrequent, except on currency, both on coins and bills, and stamps.

-The National Coat of arms
+The National Coat of Arms

-The National Coat of arms, or National Shield (Escudo Nacional), consists of the shield plus a Peruvian flag and a standard on each side, and a Civic Crown as crest.
+The National Coat of Arms, or National Shield (Escudo Nacional), consists of the shield plus a Peruvian flag and a standard on each side, and a Civic Crown as crest.
 It is used on the war flag (Bandera de Guerra).
 Its use on its own is mandated for all public buildings, with the name of the entity under it.

 The Great Seal of the State

-The Great Seal of the State (Gran Sello del Estado), consisting of the National Shield and the semicircular inscription "República del Perú" ("Republic of Peru") above it, is used on official documents.
+The Great Seal of the State (Gran Sello del Estado), consisting of the National Shield and the semicircular inscription "República del Perú" ('Republic of Peru') above it, is used on official documents.